niva-sag/c8y-docs/content/sector/terms_conditions/_index.md

 </svg>'
 ---

-Find a collection of various legal documents, our Service Level Agreements, and documentation-related details.
+Find a collection of various legal documents, such as our Privacy Notice and Imprint, and documentation-related details.